Amid protests in Venezuela medical students become vital to survival

-The clashes in Venezuela between government forces and people protesting in the streets are entering its third month.
-Amid the chaos and the constant battle, a group of medical students and young doctors are risking their lives every day to offer first aid to those who get hurt.
+As clashes between government forces and protesters on Venezuela's streets enter a third month, a group of medical students and young doctors in the capital are risking their lives to offer first aid to those on the front lines.

-The ‘Cascos Blancos, Cruces Verdes’, also known as the Green Cross or Green Helmets was started by three medical students during the first wave of heavy protesting against President Nicolás Maduro, back in 2014.
+The "Cascos Blancos, Cruces Verdes," also known as the Green Helmets or Green Cross, was founded by three medical students during the first wave of heavy protesting against President Nicolás Maduro back in 2014.
 It went dormant after those protests ended.

 But in late March, the Venezuelan Supreme Court Justices issued a sentence dissolving the opposition-controlled National Assembly, sparking a new wave of unrest.